 Want to know more?
 Watch part two of "The Lawyer Assistance Program Experience."
 (Written transcripts of Part 1 and Part 2 are also available for the hearing-impaired.)

 Have you ever been depressed, anxious, or concerned about your use of alcohol or drugs?
 If so, we encourage you to complete one or more of the self-assessment tests listed below.

-While these tests cannot substitute for a professional evaluation, the results can help determine if you should contact the Lawyer Assistance Program for a thorough professional assessment.
+Although these tests cannot serve as a substitute for a professional evaluation, the results can help decide if you should contact the Lawyer Assistance Program for a more thorough professional assessment.

 LAP News to Use

-Receive a free self-study package approved for one hour of MCLE credit in the prevention of substance abuse.
+Receive a low-cost self-study package approved for one hour of MCLE credit in the prevention of substance abuse.

-A confidential counseling and referral resource for California Lawyers, judges, law students and their families for help with alcoholism, drug abuse and related personal problems. www.otherbar.org
+A confidential counseling and referral resource for California lawyers, judges, law students and their families for help with alcoholism, drug abuse and related personal problems.

 LifeRing is a program of peer support groups for members of the legal community contemplating the beginning of a new chapter in their lives, free of drugs and alcohol.

 Various studies link financial health with your physical health.
 But with a little planning you can ward off those problems.
 Find out why stress from money problems can hurt your physical health with information from the National Institute on Aging.